 The doctoral candidate is responsible for the delivery of the copies, unless otherwise agreed.
 If the doctoral candidate uses some other printing house than Grano or Juvenes, the doctoral candidate is responsible for delivering all the required copies as defined above.

 The thesis can be printed at any printing service when costs are covered by a private person.
 If university covers the costs, the printing house defined by the university must be used.
 The doctoral candidate is responsible for the priting process and proof reading.

 The above mentioned is a summary of the printing process.
 The doctoral candidate should carefully read the detailed publication instructions with technical writing instructions.
 The cover of the thesis is done at the printing house according to the model layouts.

 Dissertation printing cost compensation

 Faculty of Health sciences compensates dissertation printing costs up to 400€ / dissertation.
-Compensation is available only when printing is ordered from printing house that University has an agreement with (Grano).
-As agreed between printing house Grano and Faculty, the defendant should announce when ordering the printing, that an invoice of max.
+Compensation is available only when printing is ordered from printing house that University has an agreement with (Grano and Juvenes).
+As agreed between printing house Grano or Juvenes and Faculty, the defendant should announce when ordering the printing, that an invoice of max.
 400€ including VAT, can be sent directly to the Faculty.
 In case the printing costs are less than 400€, the one invoice can be sent to the Faculty.
 As a reference, the name of the defendant, date of defense, and code 400010, should be mentioned in the invoice.